Hat guessing number and guaranteed subgraphs: Introduction

 We give a short and classical example from Winkler \cite{Winkler} of a winning strategy for the players in the hat guessing game.
-Suppose that Alice and Bob play the hat guessing game on $K_2$ against an adversary who has red hats and blue hats.
+Suppose that Alice and Bob occupy the two vertices of $K_2$ and play the hat guessing game against an adversary who may assign red hats and blue hats.
 Before the game begins, Alice agrees to guess the color of the hat that she sees on Bob's head, and Bob agrees to guess the color opposite to the color of Alice's hat.
-Then, when the adversary assigns hats to Alice and Bob, Alice will guess correctly if the two hats assigned have the same color, and Bob will guess correctly if the two hats assigned have different colors.
-Thus, we see that the players Alice and Bob have a winning strategy on $K_2$ against an adversary with two hat colors, implying that $\HG(K_2) \geq 2$.
+Then, when the adversary assigns hats to Alice and Bob, Alice guesses correctly if the two hats assigned have the same color, and Bob guesses correctly if the two hats assigned have different colors.
+Hence, Alice and Bob have a winning strategy on $K_2$ against an adversary with two hat colors, implying that $\HG(K_2) \geq 2$.
 In fact, Winkler \cite{Winkler} showed that $\HG(K_2) = 2$, and more generally, Feige \cite{Feige} showed that $\HG(K_n) = n$ for all $n \geq 1$.